The genuine ApMsgFwd.exe file is a software component of Alps Pointing-device by Alps Electric Co..

 The process known as ApMsgFwd belongs to software Dell Touchpad or ALPS Touch Pad Driver or Alps Pointing-device for VAIO or Touch Pad Driver or Alps Touch Pad Driver or ThinkPad UltraNav Driver by Alps Electric Co. (www.alps.com).

 Description: ApMsgFwd.exe is not essential for the Windows OS and causes relatively few problems.
-ApMsgFwd.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of "C:\Documents and Settings".
+ApMsgFwd.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder.

 The program has no visible window.
 It is a Verisign signed file.
 The file is digitally signed.
 It is not a Windows core file.
 The file is a Microsoft signed file.
 ApMsgFwd.exe is able to monitor applications and record keyboard and mouse inputs.
 Therefore the technical security rating is 0% dangerous, however you should also read the user reviews.

 Important: Some malware camouflages itself as ApMsgFwd.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the ApMsgFwd.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with ApMsgFwd.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.